 Margaret died in 1274 and their two sons had both died by early 1283.
 Their daughter, also called Margaret, was the wife of King Eirik II of Norway and died in childbirth.
 In 1284 the child, who had survived, and who was also called Margaret (the Maid of Norway), was recognised by the Scottish Parliament as the heir presumptive to the Scottish throne.

 Alexander wanted a male heir, so he married again.
 This time it was to Yolande de Dreux, Comtesse de Montfort, daughter of Robert IV, Comte de Dreux.
 They married on 14 October 1285.
 Five months later, tragedy struck.
 On 19 March 1286, King Alexander III, then aged 44, was returning on horseback to be with Yolande at Kinghorn Castle after meeting his Council in Edinburgh.
 It was after dark and the weather was very bad when he came along the cliff road above Pettycur.
 It is believed Alexander's horse stumbled, and pitched him to his death over the cliffs.

-Alexander's death brought to an end a rare "golden age" in Scottish History and resulted in a crisis of succession that led directly to the Wars of Independence with England.
+Alexander's death brought to an end a golden age in Scottish History and resulted in a crisis of succession that led directly to the Wars of Independence with England.
 But for his decision to take that path that night, none of us would ever have heard of William Wallace, Robert the Bruce or Bannockburn: and today's Scotland could be an utterly different place.
 Alexander was succeeded by Margaret, Maid of Norway.